 IBIS 6.1 defines separate deterministic (uniform) and random (Gaussian) jitter Reserved Parameters for Tx and Rx devices as Tx_Dj, Tx_Rj, Rx_Dj and Rx_Rj, respectively.
-However, the receiver noise Reserved Parameter Rx_Noise covers only random (Gaussian) noise.
-A more complete definition of receiver noise would include a parameter for deterministic (uniform) noise, and would ideally use names for both noise parameters that parallel the naming convention for jitter.
+However, the receiver noise Reserved Parameter Rx_Noise covers only random (unbounded Gaussian) noise.
+A more complete definition of receiver noise would include a parameter for deterministic (bounded uniform) noise, and would ideally use names for both noise parameters that parallel the naming convention for jitter.

 SOLUTION REQUIREMENTS: